-All meals as listed on the itinerary as Breakfast, Lunch and Dinner (B,L,D); from Lunch on day one to Dinner on your final evening in Georgetown Guyana; Day 13.
-Because our trips have to be planed way in advance and us not knowing your flight itinerary beforehand, we've decided not to include any meals on your departure (Day 14).
+All meals as listed on the itinerary as Breakfast, Lunch and Dinner (B,L,D); from Lunch on day one to Dinner on your final evening in Georgetown Guyana; Day 7.
+Because our trips have to be planed way in advance and us not knowing your flight itinerary beforehand, we've decided not to include any meals on your departure (Day 8).
 This is to make sure we don't over charge you for any meals due to, like for example; your flight is expected to leave Guyana at 4:00am.
 Breakfast will not be available at that time of day at your hotel.

-- \ All bottled drinking water.

-- \All lodging during the tour.

-- \Activities as mention in the itinerary above.

-\All ground transportation and domestic flight in & out of the Rupununi.
-Chartered flight to Kaieteur Falls, scheduled flight to Georgetown, all ground transfer in between lodges, pick up and drop off at international Airport, all transfers for birding in Georgetown and transfers to Ogle Airport.

-\ All national park and other services entrance fees.
-Kaieteur national park fee, Iwokrama forest entrance fee, Surama village fee, Yupukari Village fee

-\ All guiding services.
+- All bottled drinking water. - All lodging during the tour. - Activities as mention in the itinerary above. - All ground transportation and domestic flight in & out of the Georgetown, all ground transfer in between lodges, pick up and drop off at international Airport, all transfers for birding in Georgetown and transfers to Ogle Airport. - All national park and other services entrance fees, Iwokrama forest entrance fee, Surama village fee, Yupukari Village fee - All guiding services.